Malekitsu/MM6-Nightmare-Mode/README.md

    - Can't Save, use Town Portal nor Lloyd Beacon when enemies in the nearbies (yellow dot)
    - Enchantment Strength of base items increased by 20%
    - Chance for Ancient and Primordial items doubled
-   - True Nightmare can't be disabled nor enabled midway, to play it you have to restart with new game.
+   - True Nightmare can't be disabled nor enabled midway, to play it you have to start a new game.

 ## Patch 2.1.8 Changelog
 ### General Changes